The Hunting Office Training

 The Hunting Office would like to thank all those who took the time to come to the day, especially those who presented, added to the discussions and shared their knowledge with those present.

 Applications to join the apprenticeship scheme are open to anyone between the ages of 17 and 23, who wishes to begin a career in hunting.
-Please contact The Hunting Office should you wish to be considered for a Bursary placement.
+Please contact The Hunting Office should you wish to be considered for a Apprenticeship placement.

 The Hunting Office holds a very informative and well attended Trail laying Seminar.
 Aimed at all those organising and carrying out the Trail Laying for a days hunting, to improve practises of laying the trails and record keeping.